Where do we start?

 Steps in transtheoretical change adapted from Pro-change Behavior Change Systems.

 Establishing a starting point is essential to prepare a suitable strategy to move the behaviour in the right direction.

 For example, if the individual is in the precontemplation stage and isn’t ready for change, investing time and resources into devising strategies for behavioural change wouldn’t be effective and, in some instances, may hinder future attempts due to perceived barriers and discouragement.
-However, decreasing the health risk associated with poor behaviour and continuing to increase awareness could build motivation for future change.
+However, decreasing the health risk associated with poor behaviour and increasing awareness could build motivation for future change.

 Is a signal for action.
 In this stage, individuals are usually taking proactive steps in developing their plans for behavioural change or, perhaps, already engaging in some behavioural changes.
-Continuous support based on positive accountability is useful to build further capacity for change.
+Continuous support based on positive accountability is useful at this stage to further build capacity for change.

-Changing behaviours takes time and effort; however, in almost all instances positive behavioural changes based on individual’s needs, abilities and resource are achievable.
+Changing behaviours takes time and effort; however, in almost all instances positive behavioural changes based on an individual’s needs, abilities and resources are achievable.

-Using the transtheoretical model for change, identify your own state of readiness to change and the best approach to take.
+Using the transtheoretical model of change, identify your own state of readiness for change and the best approach.
 Share your thoughts in the comments.

 © Deakin University